 In summary, these preclinical experiments demonstrate that L-DOS47 successfully targets CEACAM6-expressing tumours, controls tumour growth, increases the pH of the tumour microenvironment, and is able to improve the efficacy of chemotherapy and immunotherapies.
 L-DOS47 is currently being tested in clinical trials of both lung and pancreatic cancers.
-See "Clinical Programs" s been published.
+See "Clinical Programs" below.